Pencils0101001101001010/captivity-full-stack/app/(admin)/Admin_Notes.md

 [] Short out the way the new added on sizes and quanities is being passed to each color, currently not allowing the passing of more added options

 [] Types error on create actions functions.

+[] The admin page has an infinite re-rendering post loop.